9th8/up-to-date-real-world-haskell/26-building-a-bloom-filter.md

 bindings.
 If we mention a header file in an FFI declaration (e.g.
-`foreign import "string.h memcpy")`, the C compiler will type-check the generated Haskell code and ensure that its invocation of the C function is consistent with the C function\'s prototype in the header file.
+`foreign import "string.h memcpy")`, the C compiler will type-check the generated Haskell code and ensure that its invocation of the C function is consistent with the C function's prototype in the header file.

 If we do not use `-fvia-C`, we lose that additional layer of safety.
 This makes it easy to let simple C type errors slip into our Haskell